 How to know what types of recycling to put out each week

-Each set of crates and bin came with an information pamphlet and calendar.
+Each set of crates and bin come with an information pamphlet and calendar.

-A copy of the calendar can be viewed online.
-See the 2019-20 Kerbside Collection Calendar.
+A copies of the calendars (for east and west of the Waioeka Bridge) can be viewed online.
+See the 2019-20 Kerbside Collection Calendar - East and the 2019-20 Kerbside Collection Calendar - West.
 We also have spares available from our office or phone us on 07 3153030 and we'll send one out to you.
 You can also download a copy of the calendar: Opotiki District Council 2019-20 Kerbside Recycling and Refuse Collection Calendar (PDF, 237KB).

 What you can (and can't) put in your recycling crates